zarapurewal/rpn-calculator/README.md

 Your task is to:

-1. complete the `Dockerfile` in this directory such that if defines a docker image containing your RPN app;
+1. complete the `Dockerfile` in this directory such that it defines a docker image containing your RPN app;
    don't forget to include the necessary `node_modules` in your image, and
 2. complete the `docker-compose.yml` file in this directory to bring up a container running your image.